-UAE-based crowdfunding platform MMKN is heading a delegation of 15 people including start-ups, influencers, ecosystem players
+UAE-based crowdfunding platform MMKN is heading a delegation of 15 people including start-ups, influencers, ecosystem players.

 Jordan’s startups and ‘ecosystem’ are attending the Summit in significant numbers, with 20 of their leading tech entrepreneurs coming to RiseUp.
-Oasis500, one of the first early-stage and seed investment companies in the region, are bringing Abjjad, Feesheh, eKief, Tamatem, Madfoo3atCom, Arabia Weddings, Snackable News, Play3arabi, Food Love, Green Wallet, and ProjectPen.
+Oasis500, one of the first early-stage and seed investment companies in the region, is bringing Abjjad, Feesheh, eKief, Tamatem, Madfoo3atCom, Arabia Weddings, Snackable News, Play3arabi, Food Love, Green Wallet, and ProjectPen.

-Orange, a global mobile operator, will be bringing Yaqut.me, Masmoo3.com, Play3a.com, Trevx.com, Experts911.com and DIgat.com to RiseUp summit.
+Orange, a global mobile operator, will be bringing Yaqut.me, Masmoo3.com, Play3a.com, Trevx.com, Experts911.com, and DIgat.com to RiseUp summit.

 As for Morocco’s startup ecosystem, Startup Your Life is championing various startups to come to Cairo, sponsored by Moroccan giant, OCP; Lagare.ma, e-Expertise, Gomobile, MA-NAVETTE.COM, nextwiSheaply, Education Media Company, EV, and AIRMOTE will all be at RiseUp Summit 2015.

-From the USA, Geeks on a Plane (GOAP), a project initiated by Silicon Valley venture capital & seed fund firm 500Startups, will be in Egypt from December 11th – 15th, with 30 of the world’s most prominent start-ups, investors and executives as part of the project’s 2015 Middle East Tour.
+From the USA, Geeks on a Plane (GOAP), a project initiated by Silicon Valley venture capital & seed fund firm 500Startups, will be in Egypt from December 11th – 15th, with 30 of the world’s most prominent start-ups, investors, and executives as part of the project’s 2015 Middle East Tour.
 The tour will begin in Bahrain on December 5th and then travel to the UAE and Jordan, before ending in Cairo at the RiseUp Summit 2015.

 “Why is the region/world coming to Cairo?” asks Con O’Donnell, co-founder of RiseUp.
 “The sheer size of Egypt’s population makes it a significant marketplace, it’s 27% of the region’s Arabic-speaking market.
 But that’s not it, at least not yet.
 The number of engineers, universities, centers of excellence – the talent pool, is immense, but that’s not it, it’s a factor.
 The reason they are coming here, to Cairo, to RiseUp, is because there is a movement here.
 It is compelling, intriguing. fascinating… it is collaborative, inclusive, and connected.
 It’s something entirely unexpected, given the current media story about this country.
 Cairo, RiseUp, is able to draw the region’s top entrepreneurs and investors, the cream of the crop, because RiseUp is a platform, for whoever brings value to entrepreneurs.
 It’s that simple.”

 RiseUp Summit 2015 will take place in a number of locations across downtown Cairo, including The GrEEK Campus.
-The agenda includes 70 workshops, 30 panel discussions and demos, 14 talks and multiple pitch events, 140 sessions in-all, from 200 local, regional and international speakers.
+The agenda includes 70 workshops, 30-panel discussions, and demos, 14 talks and multiple pitch events, 140 sessions in all, from 200 local, regional and international speakers.

 These pitch events include the unique Pitch and Ride experience presented by UBER.
 Also, SeedStars Cairo will select 12 startup businesses to pitch in front of a local and international jury.
-One winner will be invited to compete in Switzerland for at least a US$1.5 million in investment at SeedStars Global, and receive a US$10,000 cash prize from Microsoft.
+One winner will be invited to compete in Switzerland for at least a US$1.5 million investment at SeedStars Global and receive a US$10,000 cash prize from Microsoft.

 Flat6Labs has partnered with RiseUp to bring Get in the Ring, which will put startups in the spotlight, giving them a global podium from which to connect with investors and create a fan base.
 In battles, startups will literally face off against each other in the ring, to a jury and an audience of potential investors, in a competition that can result in potential investment for the winner.

-The PEPSICO MENA Pitch Challenge offers winners a host of prizes, including a one week acceleration program at the IE Business School in Madrid for three winners.
+The PEPSICO MENA Pitch Challenge offers winners a host of prizes, including a one-week acceleration program at the IE Business School in Madrid for three winners.
 They will also be invited to the IE Business School Venture Day in Dubai.
 And there are cash prizes totaling EGP 130,000 by PepsiCo.
-Also Microsoft will offer a cash prize totaling of 10K $ prize to the winners of The PEPSICO MENA Pitch Challenge.
+Also, Microsoft will offer a cash prize totaling of 10K $ prize to the winners of The PEPSICO MENA Pitch Challenge.